terryfu2/ctrl-web/README.md

 ## Features

-* Adds shortcuts 'Ctrl-Shift-c' and 'Ctrl-Alt-c' to Vscode
+* Adds shortcuts 'Ctrl-Shift-c','Ctrl-Shift-s' and 'Ctrl-Alt-c' to Vscode
 * Opens your selected text in a google search of default browser
 * Saves the Alt-Tab -> Ctrl-V workflow
 * Works in terminal(for quick error googling), main code window and output window